 What is a Catchment Partnership?

-By working together we avoid duplication, or conflicting activities, and get more done!
+By working together we avoid duplication and get more done!

 If you are part of a Catchment Partnership, the CaBA website showcases the work being undertaken by Catchment Partnerships across England and Wales.
 It is a platform to share ideas and discuss best practice in stakeholder-led catchment management, including planning, delivery and evaluation.